hasura/open-data-domain-specification/README.md

-# Open Data Domain Specification (OpenDDS)
+# Open Data Domain Specification (Open DDS)

 *This is the evolution of the previously described [Graphql Data Specification](https://github.com/hasura/graphql-data-specification).*

-OpenDDS is a JSON specification for describing the data graph in your business domain, role based access control over this data, and any APIs over it.
+Open DDS is a JSON specification for describing the data graph in your business domain, role based access control over this data, and any APIs over it.

-OpenDDS is agnostic of any particular database and the core data domain definition is agnostic of the API format.
+Open DDS is agnostic of any particular database and the core data domain definition is agnostic of the API format.

-Any OpenDDS runtime (eg: Hasura) can extend it with additional configuration specific to that particular runtime.
+Any Open DDS runtime (eg: Hasura) can extend it with additional configuration specific to that particular runtime.

 **Status**: (Draft) This specification is a work in progress and can change rapidly.
 There are still some additions that need to be made to the spec for it to be fully functional.

 ## Concepts

-OpenDDS defines the following concepts:
+Open DDS defines the following concepts:

-### OpenDDS object
+### Open DDS object

-The OpenDDS configuration is composed of a set of OpenDDS objects.
+The Open DDS configuration is composed of a set of Open DDS objects.
 Each object is defined by its `kind` and custom configuration depending on the kind.

 There is a special object kind called `collection` which can group multiple objects.